andrew/ultimate-awesome/README.md

 - [remote-software-companies](https://github.com/RemoteByDefault/remote-software-companies) - Remote software companies list with tech stack and basic information about the compensation.
 Check it out! 🚀.
 - [awesome](https://github.com/Senzing/awesome) - Curated list of awesome software and resources for Senzing, The First Real-Time AI for Entity Resolution.
 - [awesome-polymer](https://github.com/StartPolymer/awesome-polymer) - A collection of awesome Polymer resources.
-- [All-In-One-CyberSecurity-Resources](https://github.com/vatsalgupta67/All-In-One-CyberSecurity-Resources) - List of CyberSecurity Resources and some different Sub-Sets of CyberSecurity .
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
 - [awesome-taproot-assets](https://github.com/22388o/awesome-taproot-assets) -  A curated list of Taproot Assets projects and resources .
 - [awesome_piv](https://github.com/alexlib/awesome_piv) - List of repositories related to PIV (particle image velocimetry) to learn from.